domdavid/winterWonderland/README.md

 ####
 Each class will need a paint method similar to SnowFlake.
 The instance variables can be different.
 ####
 You might need additional drawing methods for more complex shapes.
 The one used in SnowFlake is simply drawing an oval :).
 You may need to play around with fillPolygon.
-Check out the documentation below.
+Check out this [example](https://www.educative.io/answers/what-is-fillpolygon-in-java).